kannanlu/cpp_tutorial/README.md

 ## MNA Time-Domain Solution

 The **Modified Nodal Analysis (MNA)** is used to solve the circuit in both DC and transient (time-domain) analysis.
-Here’s how the time-domain solution is implemented:
+Here's how the time-domain solution is implemented:

 1. **System Construction**: